mfinzi/olive-oil-ml/README.md

 * Clean implementation of popular methods/problems in CV such as Vanilla Image Classification, Regression, the PiModel for Semi-Supervised learning, and SN-GAN; all through the common Trainer abstraction

 # Installation
-To install, run "pip install git+https://github.com/mfinzi/snake-oil-ml".
+To install, run `pip install git+https://github.com/mfinzi/snake-oil-ml`.
 Dependencies will be checked and installed from the setup.py file.

 # Dependencies
 * Python 3.7+